rgaiacs/rse-podman-tutorial/source/k8s-volume.rst

 Pod with Volume
 ===============

 Containers might need access to persistent data (for example configuration files, state files, and log files) at their start or after their termination.
-This can be accomplished by mounting a volume to the container.
+This can be accomplished by mounting a Volume to the container.
 Volumes can be of many types, including

 - `ConfigMapVolumeSource <https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.32/#configmapvolumesource-v1-core>`_
 - `EmptyDirVolumeSource <https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.32/#emptydirvolumesource-v1-core>`_